What is restorative dentistry?

 Risks / Benefits

-What are the benefits of dental restorations?
+What are the advantages of restorative dentistry?

-What are the risks or complications of dental restorations?
+What are the risks of restorative dentistry?

 Recovery and Outlook